 The essential bits of information that might be useful are: 1). is the VEMP present at abnormally low threshold on either or both sides ? and 2).
 Is the VEMP absent on one side at a high threshold ?
 These two bits of information tell one whether there is Tullio's, and also whether there may be damage to the saccule, inferior vestibular nerve or it's projections.The presence of cVEMPs in a person with an air-bone gap (see hearing testing page) is also suggestive of SCD.

 cVEMPs (using bilateral, binaural method), using amplitude criteria, are not always successful in detecting bilateral SCD.
 For this, one needs either a temporal bone CT or threshold VEMPs.
 We recommend doing a threshold cVEMP in any person with a complaint of dizziness induced by sound (Tullio's), should their regular VEMP be normal.
 We have stopped doing binaural VEMPs entirely.

 We have also encountered a few patients with very low threshold cVEMPS (i.e. 65 dB) on both sides, who do NOT have SCD on CT scan of the temporal bone.
 These are generally adolescents, and we think that one should be very slow at getting CT scans of the temporal bone when one encounters this situation.
 See also the comment below about low threshold oVEMPs.

 Manzari et al ( 2012b) suggested that "oVEMP testing with 500 Hz Fz BCV allows very simple, very fast identification of a probable unilateral SSCD."
-We are dubious that this low-gain response could be preferable to cervical VEMP testing, and would like to see more data from other groups too.
 In 2013, Manzari and others suggested that oVEMP being present at 4000 hz is even better.
 Again, we would like to see more data (Manzari et al, 2013) .
 The 4000 hz oVEMP described here is a frequency threshold test.
 While this result is plausible, we think more data is needed, using standard commercial equipment, and a larger number of subjects than 26.
 According to Noij et al (2018), the 4000 hz stimulus can be uncomfortable which may limit the use of this method.